kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 |DNS Lookups|150ms|150ms|500ms|700ms|

-A 100% sampling rate will put more presure on overall network communication, which will result to high latency and hihg load on collector services
+A 100% sampling rate will put more pressure on overall network communication, which will result to high latency and high load on collector services.

-Deployment without or broken collectors will result CoreDNS service presure, DNS request and DNS lookups will increase up to 400% compare to with collectors.
+Deployment without collectors (or broken collector service), will result CoreDNS service pressure, DNS request and DNS lookups will increase up to 400% compare to with collectors.